Yoga for Healthy Aging: 4 Basic Skills

 Here’s an overview:

-Strength: You need physical strength simply to get out of bed, stand well, and move about your home, community, or workspace easily, and carry what you need to take along with you.
+Strength: You need physical strength simply to get out of bed, stand well, and move about your home, community, or workspace in an easy fashion, and to carry what you need to take along with you.
 You need even more strength for more demanding physical practices, such as participating in athletic activities.
 You can use your asana practice to cultivate upper and lower body strength, core strength, and bone strength.
 Maintaining strength also helps you stay healthy, as maintaining muscle strength helps combat sarcopenia and promotes joint health, and maintaining bone strength helps combat osteopenia and osteoporosis.

 Flexibility: You need the flexibility to maintain the range of motion in your joints.
 This allows you to move your limbs and spine with ease so you can reach or twist as needed.
 Being flexible also helps you move smoothly and gracefully, rather than stiffly and awkwardly so that you can feel more confident in your body.
 Maintaining flexibility also helps you stay healthy, as flexibility preserves the range of motion in the joints, fostering joint health and improving arthritis symptoms.
 You can use your asana practice to cultivate flexibility in both your upper and lower body.